crynux-ecosystem/genki-dama/README.md

 The subnet aims to incentivize miners to contribute high quality data and train creative generative models with federated learning.

 It includes two parts:
-* Genki: machine-learning SDK to utilize BitTensor incentive mechanism and Crynux decentralized computing resources
+* Genki: federated learning SDK to utilize BitTensor incentive mechanism and Crynux decentralized computing resources
-* Dama: open-sourced model checkpoints trained by Genki
+* Dama: open-sourced model checkpoints trained by Genki, we will focus on creative generative models

 ## Federated Learning